statamic/Plugin-Disqus/README.md

     <a href="http://example.com/article2.html#disqus_thread">13 Comments</a>

 If you used the `url` parameter above in your Disqus tag then you can use the attribute `data-disqus-identifier` in your anchor links and the href attribute can be whatever you like.
+Example Statamic markup (in an article listing, or a single article page) might be:

+    <a data-disqus-identifier="{{ url }}" href="{{ url }}#disqus_thread">Loading...</a>

 See the Disqus help page [Adding comment count links to your home page](http://help.disqus.com/customer/portal/articles/565624-tightening-your-disqus-integration) for more details.